 You are single, self-employed, with no dependent.
-You had health insurance from the ACA marketplace all year in 2016.
+You had health insurance from the ACA healthcare marketplace for all 12 months in the year.
 The second lowest cost Silver plan was $600/month.
 The full unsubsidized premium for the plan you chose was $500/month.
 Based on your estimated income, you got a $150/month advance credit.
-You paid net $350/month.
-After deducting your business expenses, your income from self-employment was $45,000 for the year.
-You don’t have any other income or deductions.
+You paid net $350/month out of pocket.

-Go to Federal -> Adjustment -> Self-Employed Health Insurance.
+Go to Federal -> Adjustments -> Self-Employed Health Insurance.

-Enter the full unsubsidized premiums you paid in the year.
-Include both what you paid out of pocket and the advance premium credit.
+Enter the full unsubsidized premiums for your health insurance in the year.
+You find this number on the 1095-A form you receive from the ACA healthcare marketplace (line 33, column A).
+Include both what you paid out of pocket and the advance premium credit paid by the healthcare marketplace.
 You will reconcile the advance credit later.

 Go to Federal -> Taxes -> Health Care Coverage.